NishaMishra01/Iris_ML_Project/README.md

 now building the actual model with the use of Logistic Regression.
 To make the prediction for a new data point. also use the score method to compute the test set accuracy.

+And at last deployed the project with the use of Tkinter.

 ![im1](https://user-images.githubusercontent.com/67326624/86380780-22a62f00-bcaa-11ea-8592-c99db80c4d01.png)
 ![im2](https://user-images.githubusercontent.com/67326624/86380826-318ce180-bcaa-11ea-8209-369e2ce20974.png)
 ![im3](https://user-images.githubusercontent.com/67326624/86380867-3b164980-bcaa-11ea-92ea-4a9cdf84d4ff.png)